Visiting times on our antenatal and postnatal wards

 Appointments and scans visitor information

-- Your partner or support person can come with you for scans and consultant appointments.
+- Your partner or support person can come with you for scans and obstetric appointments.
 We may ask them to wait outside if our clinical areas become too busy.

 Maternity Assessment Unit (MAU) and triage